Page index

 Managing Director

 ARND WÄCHTER is the Founder and Managing Director.
-Arnd completed his MA and Post-Graduate Certificate in Education at London University.
-He has over twelve years experience of living abroad, and has taught Cross Cultural Education, World Religions and German for the past nine years in the UK, Japan, New Zealand and Spain.
+Arnd completed his MA and Post-Graduate Certificate in Education at Brunel and London University.
+He has over fifteen years experience of living abroad, and has taught Cross Cultural Education, World Religions and German for the past twelve years in the UK, Japan, USA, New Zealand, Morocco and Spain.
 Arnd's fascination for foreign cultures and for the transformative power of journeys has led him to explore a wide range of travel destinations on six continents.
-In 2008/9 Arnd produced the feature-length documentary Crossing Borders.
-Currently he is facilitating faculty programs and academic study tours for American universities, is developing immersion programs for Spanish and Dutch institutions, and is running workshops on Cross Cultural Understanding.
+In 2008/9 Arnd produced the feature-length documentary Crossing Borders which won several awards.
+Currently he is facilitating faculty programs for American universities, is presenting regularly at intercultural conferences, and is developing an intercultural film series in which CB-Education is partnering with Michigan State University

 Program Leader